-While some students may find long lectures on forensic statistics dry, a flipped classroom approach can make statistics and its real world applications to criminal investigations exciting and fun for all students.
-Try using this method to transform students from simply receptors of information to active participants in their own learning.
+While some students may find long lectures on forensic statistics dry, a flipped-classroom approach can make statistics and its real-world applications to criminal investigations exciting and fun for all students.
+Try using this method to transform students from simply receptors of information to active participants in their learning.

 Understanding the Flipped Classroom

-Focusing on collaborative learning rooted in higher student-control, the flipped classroom reverses the tradition model of teaching to focus class-time not on lectures, but problem solving, projects and discussions.
+Focusing on collaborative learning rooted in higher student-control, the flipped classroom reverses the traditional model of teaching to focus class-time not on lectures, but on problem-solving, projects and discussions.

 Dr. Simon Cole, CSAFE researcher and professor at the University of California, Irvine is a strong believer in the flipped classroom, using it to teach his undergraduate course “Forensic Science, Law and Society.”
 He explains the theory behind its success.